Coloring and grinding for rotomoulding

 Grinding

-Dry-blending is a process that can be used in the preparation of plastic powder for rotomoulding.
+The dry-blending process can be used in the preparation of plastic powder for the rotomoulding process.
 It involves mixing the plastic resin with other ingredients, such as pigments, fillers, stabilizers, and UV inhibitors, in a dry form.
 This can be done using a dry-blending machine, which typically includes a mixing chamber, an auger, and a discharge chute.

 The ingredients are added to the mixing chamber, where they are mixed by the auger, and then discharged through the chute.
-Dry-blending can produce a consistent and homogenous mixture, required for achieving a consistent color and other properties in the finished product.
-The blended powder can be used for rotomoulding directly.
+The dry-blending process can produce a consistent and homogenous mixture, required for achieving a consistent colour and other properties in the finished product.
+The blended powder can be used for rotational moulding.

-Compounding is another process of mixing plastic resin with various ingredients such as pigments, anti-oxidants, stabilizers, and UV inhibitors.
+Plastic compounding process is mixing plastic resin with various ingredients such as pigments, anti-oxidants, stabilizers, and UV inhibitors.
 This is done using a compounding machine that typically includes a mixing funnel, an extruder, and a pelletizer.
 The plastic resin is added to the mixing funnel and mixed with other ingredients using mechanical agitation.
 The mixture is then fed into the extruder where it is melted and homogenized under high pressure.
 The extruded mixture is then pelletized and cooled, forming small plastic pellets.
-The compounded and pelletized material now is ready for the next processing step which is grinding.
+The compounded and pelletized material now is ready for the next processing step which is grinding, one of the essential steps for the material preparation rotomoulding.

 Through compounding, various types of plastic compounds can be created, each with specific properties such as colour and UV resistance, depending on the ingredients used.
-Compounding is also useful when it comes to using recycled materials.
+The plastic compounding process is also useful when it comes to using recycled materials.
 Compounding will homogenize the recycled plastic and prepare it for the next lease of life with the right level of antioxidants and UV inhibitors.
+Compounding aims for the right material preparation rotomoulding

 Micropellets